MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-field-portal.md

 ## View columns

 1. From the [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), select **Data** > **tables** and select the table that has the columns you want to view.
-2. With the **Fields** tab selected, you can select the following views:
+2. With the **Columns** tab selected, you can select the following views:

  |View|Description|
  |--|--|